 QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

-The EPS growth for this quarter relative to the same quarter a year earlier for FTD (-0.00%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
-FTD fails the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for FTD should be greater than the minimum 18% that this methodology likes to see for a "good" growth company.
+Unfortunately, FTD's earnings figures are not available, hence an opinion cannot be rendered on this variable at the present time.

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-FTD's annual earnings growth rate of 1.92%, Based on the average of the 3 and 4 year historical EPS growth rates, fails this test.
+FTD's annual earnings growth rate of 22.91%, Based on the average of the 3 and 4 year historical EPS growth rates, passes this test.

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-FTD, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 4,160.00, 0.36, 0.84, 1.14, 0.67, passes this criterion.
-The one dip is considered acceptable, as earnings quickly rebounded after the decline.
+FTD's earnings are unavailable to evaluate this criterion, hence an opinion cannot be rendered currently.

 CURRENT PRICE LEVEL: [FAIL]